daddylaughing/omnichannel-growth-engine/README.md

 ---
 ![Dashboard Banner](Presentation/dashboard_preview.png)

+---

+## 🧭 Problem Statement

+In Singapore's fast-moving consumer goods (FMCG) market, retail and online channels operate in silos — leading to fragmented visibility and poor forecasting accuracy.
+To sustain growth, **康师傅 Singapore** must integrate omnichannel sales data, uncover channel patterns, and predict demand fluctuations to optimize promotions and inventory.

+This project aims to bridge that gap by transforming raw retail and e-commerce data into actionable insights for better channel strategy and forecasting accuracy.

+---

 ## 🚀 Executive Summary
 This project demonstrates a complete end-to-end **data analytics solution** for the FMCG sector — simulating how **康师傅 Singapore** can leverage omnichannel insights (Retail, Shopee, Lazada, D2C) to accelerate sales growth and customer engagement.